Google's quality sampling kills scaled content, not AI detection

 The distinction between “Google penalizes AI content” and “Google samples new URLs and drops the ones that fail quality checks” changes how practitioners should respond to traffic losses.

 When a site publishes a large batch of new URLs, Google increases crawl resources to process them.
-The URLs receive a freshness boost during initial processing.
-Google then selects a representative sample of those new URLs, sometimes based on URL pattern such as a subfolder, and monitors how users engage with them.
+Some of those URLs may see an initial visibility bump (often called a “honeymoon period,” though Google hasn’t confirmed this as a specific mechanism).
+Taylor’s model proposes that Google then selects a representative sample of those new URLs, sometimes based on URL pattern such as a subfolder, and evaluates how they perform.

-If the sampled URLs perform poorly after the freshness boost fades, the remaining scaled content struggles to gain traction.
-Google pulls back crawl resources and drops pages from the index.
+If the sampled URLs perform poorly after initial processing settles, Taylor argues that Google pulls back crawl resources and the remaining scaled content struggles to gain traction.
+Pages drop from the index.
 The content never survived on its own merits.

 The practical implication is that AI is just an amplifier.
 Sites that scaled content through freelance farms, agency content mills, or template-based generation saw the same pattern years ago.
 AI makes it easier to produce volume, which makes it easier to trip Google’s quality sampling at scale.